 What is hepatitis C treatment?

-Hepatitis C treatments are highly effective and cure over 95% of people with hepatitis C. Treatment works just as well if you are using drugs.
+Hepatitis C treatment is highly effective and cures over 95% of people with hepatitis C. Treatment works just as well if you are using drugs.
 You don’t have to stop using drugs to start treatment.

-Treatment means taking pills, usually for 8 or 12 weeks.
+Treatment means taking pills, usually for eight or 12 weeks.